-Language development in children with autism spectrum disorder (ASD)
+Language development in autistic children

 All children start developing language from the day they’re born.
-This happens through their relationships and play with other people.
+This happens through relationships and play with other people.

-Supporting language development for children with ASD
+Supporting language development for autistic children

 Creating reasons to use language